-To pursue this line of argument, one would have to assume that this cryptic sentence reliably reports words actually spoken by other delegates at the Convention rather than just Madison's private speculation for why Johnson's motion passed, despite what Madison reports that he said in opposition.
+To pursue this line of argument one would have to assume that this cryptic sentence reliably reports words actually spoken by other delegates at the Convention rather than just Madison's private speculation for why Johnson's motion passed, despite what Madison reports that he said in opposition.
 To determine the reliability of this cryptic sentence, it is then further necessary to examine more closely when and how this sentence came to be written down.

-The standard compilation of Convention records follows the format of the print version of Madison's notes and presents the cryptic sentence in the same way as the paragraph that begins "Docr.
-Johnson moved to insert the words 'this Constitution and the' before the word 'laws."
-However, the National Archives Founders Online presents this cryptic sentence as a footnote to the paragraph, noting the sentence was "added" by "JM" (James Madison).
-168
+The standard compilation of convention records follows the format of the print version of Madison's notes and presents the cryptic sentence in the same way as the paragraph that begins "Docr.
+Johnson moved to insert the words 'this Constitution and the' before the word 'laws'."
+However, the National Archives Founders Online 127 presents this cryptic sentence as a kind of footnote to the paragraph, with the annotation "JM added":